 In ESPN’s response to the controversy, it reminded its employees—especially their media personalities—that their comments reflect on the organization and that public comments “should not be inflammatory or personal.”
 That’s a principle that should guide all organizations.

-Politics can’t be ignored, but you can’t let it overrun your workplace either.
-Today’s managers and leaders are more engaged with their employees than ever, so they have the responsibility to allow them to be human and express their feelings, but also to make sure they maintain a culture of respect and understanding despite differences.
+Politics can’t be ignored, but you can’t let it overrun or create a negative attitude in your workplace either.
+Today’s managers and leaders are more engaged with their employees than ever, so they have the responsibility to allow them to be human and express their feelings, but also to make sure they maintain an organizational culture of respect and understanding despite differences.

 This post originally appeared on The Next Web.